What do you want to know?

 Nutrition highlights

-- Rich source of beta-carotene, which supports healthy vision and immune function.
+- Beta-carotene (vitamin A) — supports healthy vision and immune function.

-- Contains natural sweetness and fiber to encourage acceptance of vegetables.
+- Natural sweetness and fibre — encourage acceptance of vegetables and support digestion.

 Safety quick tips

-- Always ensure pumpkin is cooked until very soft to reduce choking risk.
+- Always cook pumpkin until very soft to reduce choking risk.

-- Cut pumpkin into manageable sizes that your baby can grasp easily.
+- Cut into sizes your baby can grasp and gum easily.

 Common questions